Skip to content

 The format of your property also influences your ADU design.
 Depending on the available acres, the local setback requirements, and where your plumbing and electric lines are located, you may need to build your accessory dwelling attached to your house or by converting an existing space rather than as a separate structure.

-Creating an Accessory Apartment in Connecticut
+Creating an Accessory Development Unit in Connecticut

-Making your property more supportive of multigenerational living provides several social, environmental and financial benefits for you and your family.
 Adding an accessory dwelling to your property in Connecticut is a complex project, so working with a professional builder is the best way to ensure a smooth, efficient process.
-Sunwood Development has experience with a variety of home additions and remodels and can help you optimize the versatility of your property with the right type of ADU.
+Sunwood Development has experience with various home additions and remodels and can help you optimize your property's versatility with the right type of ADU.
+So contact us here to find out more.

 Should Your Build or Remodel?